ABOUT

 Do I need to go through your office to apply to a health professions school?

 Although it is not required, we strongly recommend that you do so.
 By applying with the assistance of our office, you will receive application guidance and a committee letter of evaluation.
-Additionally, health professions schools expect to see this committee letter from our (Lafayette) students.

 Do you write committee letters for all health professions schools?